arkadiuszpasek/timer-native/README.md

 You can go to the web version [here](https://github.com/arkadiuszpasek/timer)

+Mobile version does not have all of the web version's functionalities (like choosing end sound).

-This app is about to be published to Google Play
+#### The app is in the process of being approved for publishing to Google Play